panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 }
 ```

-Again, put the parameters into a pair of parenetheses, then put a colon `:` and finally indicate the method return type.
+Again, put the parameters into a pair of parentheses, then put a colon `:` and finally indicate the method return type.

 Now you should be ready to type functions in your TypeScript code.